Windows (PowerShell)

 Register Session Configuration

-) we created earlier must be registered to create the JEA endpoint.
-Execute the following command from the same folder vScopeJEA.pssc
+Section titled “Register Session Configuration”The session configuration (vScopeJEA.pssc) we created earlier must be registered to create the JEA endpoint.
+Execute the following command from the same folder vScopeJEA.pssc.
+This will register a new JEA endpoint named vScopeScan:

 Name : microsoft.powershellPSVersion : 5.1StartupScript :RunAsUser :Permission : NT AUTHORITY\INTERACTIVE AccessAllowed, BUILTIN\Administrators AccessAllowed, BUILTIN\Remote Management Users AccessAllowed